Farfetch gears up for fashion store of the future

 Portuguese CEO and founder Jose Neves, who previously started a shoe brand, said Farfetch is trialling such services and will start adapting them for other brands or boutiques.

-“The plan is to this year start rolling out very selectively to other partners,” Neves said in an interview on Wednesday.
+“The plan is to this year start rolling out very selectively to other partners,” Neves said in an interview.
 “We think it’s a tremendous opportunity and it’s actually inevitable.
 Retail shops still operate in the 80s.”

-Online purchases of personal luxury goods should drive a fifth of all sales in the industry by 2025 from 8 percent in 2016, consultants McKinsey forecast this week.

-Luxury goods firms including industry leaders like Louis Vuitton owner LVMH or Gucci parent Kering are making a big push to sell more online, launching and revamping e-commerce sites for various labels.
+Luxury goods firms including industry leaders like Louis Vuitton owner LVMH or Gucci parent Kering have recently made a big push to sell their wares online, launching and revamping e-commerce sites for various labels.

+Online sales of high-end items such as shoes, clothing, jewellery, perfumes and handbags should rise to at least a fifth of the luxury goods market by 2025 from 8 percent in 2016, consultants McKinsey said in a report this week.

+Neves did not disclose how much Farfetch was investing in technology, and declined to comment on when the firm would turn a profit or potentially float.

-According to the latest available UK filings, Farfetch revenues increased by 74 percent in 2016 to 151.3 million pounds, while net losses widened, to 34 million pounds.
+According to the latest available UK filings, Farfetch revenues increased by 74 percent in 2016 to 151.3 million pounds ($215 million), while net losses widened, to 34 million pounds.

-About a third of sales are generated in Asia Pacific, another third in the United States and Latin America and the remainder in Europe and elsewhere, Neves said.

-Farfetch said on Thursday it was teaming up with Dubai-based Chalhoub - a distributor for brands like LVMH-owned Christian Dior or Louis Vuitton in the Middle East - as it expands with an Arabic language website and sources more from local labels.

 A fundraising round in 2016 valued the firm at around $1.5 billion.
 China’s second-biggest e-commerce site, JD.com, has since invested in and partnered with Farfetch.